Agricultural Roads Improvement Program (ARIP) - FAQs

 • Pursuant to s.
 990.01(46), Wis.
 Stats. “a ‘week’ is defined as seven consecutive days.”

-• The advertisement states that it is an ARIP project
+• The advertisement states that it is an ARIP project.

-• The advertisement states the date and time in which bids will no longer be accepted
+• The advertisement states the date and time in which bids will no longer be accepted.

-A sponsor may choose to advertise their ARIP project in its entirety, or separated out into phases or specific improvement including, but not limited to, a feasibility study, design engineering, grading, base, paving, and road finish materials.
 Note that once an advertisement has been published for either a complete improvement project or a project broken out into phases, the sponsor cannot further break up the phases of work due to a violation of the ARIP competitive bid requirement pursuant to s.
 86.31(2)(b).
 ARIP projects are awarded to the lowest responsible bidder, as aligned with the advertised phase(s).
-More information about the advertisement and award process can be found in pages 6-8 of the ARIP Guidelines document.